Elephant seal: Physiology

 Elephant seals are shielded from extreme cold more by their blubber than by fur.
 Their hair and outer layers of skin molt in large patches.
 The skin has to be regrown by blood vessels reaching through the blubber.
 When molting occurs, the seal is susceptible to the cold, and must rest on land, in a safe place called a "haul out".
 Northern males and young adults haul out during June to July to molt; northern females and immature seals during April to May.

 Elephant seals have a very large volume of blood, allowing them to hold a large amount of oxygen for use when diving.
 They have large sinuses in their abdomens to hold blood and can also store oxygen in their muscles with increased myoglobin concentrations in muscle.
-In addition, they have a larger proportion of oxygen-carrying red blood cells.
+In addition, they have a large proportion of oxygen-carrying red blood cells.
 These adaptations allow elephant seals to dive to such depths and remain underwater for up to two hours.

-Unlike some other marine mammals, such as dolphins, elephant seals do not have unihemispheric slow-wave sleep.
-Instead they sleep deeply for a little less than 20 minutes at the time while sinking through the water to depths measured up to 377 meters.
-When being near the continental shelf, where the ocean is less deep, they will often reach bottom, which sometimes wakes them up.
+Unlike some other marine mammals such as dolphins, elephant seals do not have unihemispheric slow-wave sleep.
+Instead they sleep deeply for a little less than 20 minutes at the time while sinking through the water to depths measured up to 377 metres.
+When near the continental shelf, where the ocean is less deep, they will often reach the bottom, which sometimes wakes them up.
 But more often they continue to sleep on the seabed.
-On average, they get about two hours of sleep a day over a period of seven months, which is among the lowest amount of sleep of any mammal.
+On average they get about two hours of sleep a day over a period of seven months, which is among the least amount of sleep of any mammal.

 They are able to slow down their heartbeat (bradycardia) and divert blood flow from the external areas of the body to important core organs.
 They can also slow down their metabolism while performing deep dives.

 Elephant seals have a helpful feature in their bodies known as the countercurrent heat exchanger to help conserve energy and prevent heat loss.
 In this system, arteries and veins are organized in a way to maintain a constant body temperature by having the cool blood flowing to the heart warmed by blood going to external areas of the animal.

-Milk produced by elephant seals is remarkably high in milkfat compared to other mammals.
-After an initially lower state, it rises to over 50% milkfat (human breast milk is about 4% milkfat, and cow milk is about 3.5% milkfat).
+Milk produced by elephant seals is remarkably high in milkfat compared with other mammals.
+After an initially lower state, it rises to over 50% milkfat (human breast milk is about 4% milkfat, and cows' milk is about 3.5% milkfat).